 1. The Cost Barrier

 SolidWorks: Traditionally costs $4,000+ per license.
-While powerful, this is a massive barrier for freelancers.
+While powerful, this is a massive barrier for freelancers and startups.

-This is where the real cost difference lies.
+This is where the real financial difference lies.
+The software cost is just the tip of the iceberg.

 For SolidWorks Users

-SolidWorks is single-threaded and heavy.
-You cannot run it reliably on a standard MacBook or gaming laptop.
-You need a workstation with a certified NVIDIA RTX (Quadro) card.
+SolidWorks is single-threaded and computationally heavy.
+You cannot run it reliably on a standard MacBook or consumer gaming laptop.
+You need a workstation with a certified NVIDIA RTX (Quadro) card to prevent crashing.

 For professional SolidWorks assemblies, we recommend the Dell Precision or Lenovo ThinkPad P-Series.